hananohana/jenkins_job_status/README.md

  3. Copy the generated string (unable to show it again later)
  4. Fill the 'user' and paste the 'token' in relevant places in 'jenkins.txt' file

+To run:
-To run - 'python main-text.py' or use the 'run.bat' batch file.
+On Windows machine - 'python main-text.py' or use the 'run.bat' batch file.
+On Linux machine - 'python main-text.py'

+NOTE: Only Python3.7+ has the option to use pop-up notification for finished jobs (Successful/Failed/Aborted)